csowrab/Card-Game-Editor/README.md

 # Card Game Editor
- A card game editor in Unity (not for demo)
+ A card game editor, made using Godot engine (not for demo)